Learning the proper equalizing technique for Freediving.

 However, the Valsalva method results in difficulties when equalizing in depths below 20 feet.
 During descent, a freediver is head-down feet-up, forcing the air to “rise” away from where we need it.
 Also, the deeper we go, the smaller our lungs become.

 That is why, for freediving, the Frenzel method is the much better equalization method.
 I have successfully switched over more than 300 students from Valsalva to Frenzel.
 I have many methods of teaching Frenzel techniques.

 In your personal one-on-one Skype video session, I will tell you which method of equalization you are using.
 If you are using the wrong method, I will show you how to switch over to Frenzel.
 We can also discuss any problems certified freedivers are having equalizing at deeper depths.

-These Skype video equalizing training sessions run 30 minutes to an hour for a cost of $125.00 per session.
+These Skype video equalizing training sessions run about an hour and cost $175.00

 Why Choose Immersion Freediving over the hundreds of newly minted Freediving Instructors

 If you are interested in scheduling a skype session please email me tedharty@Immersionfreediving.com or use the form below, to schedule the sessions and arrange payment.